dreamCatalyst/audiobookTools/README.md

 ## Some examples

 Suppose we have an audiobook called source.mp3 and it's a three hour long book.
-Executing:
+Executing audiobook_splitter.sh on this file with no options would result in six new files being created.
+Each of these files would be 30 minutes long:

     audiobook_splitter.sh source.mp3
     ...